AI chipmaker Nvidia is the first $5 trillion company

 In comparison, Nvidia's value is greater than the GDP of India, Japan and the United Kingdom, according to the International Monetary Fund.

+Huang was heading to South Korea this week as leaders from major Pacific Rim economies, including the United States, China and Japan, are gathering for the annual Asia-Pacific Economic Cooperation summit that has long championed free trade but is now confronting sweeping U.S. tariffs on technology and other products.

+The multilateral gathering in Gyeongju is expected to be overshadowed by a sideline event — a face-to-face meeting on Thursday between Trump and Chinese leader Xi Jinping — as their intensifying trade war leaves the South Korean hosts in a difficult balancing act.

-On Tuesday Nvidia CEO Jensen Huang disclosed $500 billion in chip orders.
+On Tuesday, Huang disclosed $500 billion in chip orders.
 The company also announced a partnership with Uber on robotaxis and a $1 billion investment in Nokia, with the two planning to work together on 6G technology.

 In addition, Nvidia is teaming with the Department of Energy to build seven new AI supercomputers.